Pandaqi/Tiamo-Pastoor/tiamopastoor/content/books/the-saga-of-life/index.md

 And then I realized the true situation: this project was near impossible to sell.

 At the time, I had _eight_ time periods.
 And if I bundled all of them ...
 I'd get a book with nearly 500 pages!
-An absolute _tomb_ that even 99% of the adults wouldn't dare buy.
+An absolute _tome_ that even 99% of the adults wouldn't dare buy.

 The stories were a unique mix between different styles and purposes.
 Fun action with educational content.
 Light-hearted scenes mixed with heavy scenes about some of history's most terrible events.